 [The hard part of this algorithm is computing the gradient.
-If you simply derive one derivative for each weight, you'll find that for a network with many layers of hidden units, it takes time linear in the number of edges in the neural network to compute a derivative for one weight.
+If you simply derive one derivative for each weight, you'll find that it takes time linear in the size of the neural network to compute a derivative for one weight in the first layer.
 Multiply that by the number of weights.
-We're going to spend the rest of this lecture learning to improve the running time to linear in the number of edges.]
+We're going to spend some time learning to improve the running time to linear in the number of weights.]

-Naive gradient computation: $O(edges^2)$ time Backpropagation: O(edges) time
+Naive gradient computation: $O(\text{units} \times \text{edges})$ time Backpropagation: O(edges) time